 Dashing amidst the holiday rush, it’s difficult to slow down to think about Human Rights??
 But today back in 1948 a war weary world came together to ratify the Universal Declaration of Human Rights.
 (Click here to read it.)

-Each year on 10 December we commemorate this declaration: the UN High Commissioner for Human Rights engenders media attention & entities fighting injustice have a day in the global spotlight, but tomorrow the world will move on to the next celebrity crisis – and we pass around another round of eggnog.
+Each year on 10 December we commemorate this declaration: the UN High Commissioner for Human Rights engenders media attention and entities fighting injustice have their moment in the global spotlight, but tomorrow the world will move on to the next celebrity crisis – and we pass around another round of eggnog.

-Before taking that next sip of eggnog, (or your holiday drinkie of choice), think about the many girls and women who have been victims of gender violence, especially rape, in places like Bosnia, Kosovo, the DRC (Congo) & Sudan where it has been used as a weapon of war.
-That’s often just the beginning of their horrors.
-Years ago in Kosovo when I met with a 12-year-old rape victim, that was the least of her worries after being used as a human shield by paramilitary forces in a war zone.
-In Africa, kidnapped girls are often raped, then forced to be ‘wives’ for conscripted soldiers.
+Before taking that next sip of eggnog (or your holiday drinkie of choice) think about the many girls and women who have been victims of gender violence, especially rape, in places like Bosnia, Kosovo, the DRC (Congo) and Sudan where it has been used as a weapon of war.
+Years ago in Kosovo when I met a 12-year-old rape victim, that was the least of her worries after being used as a human shield by paramilitary forces in a war zone.
+In Africa, kidnapped girls are often raped then forced to be ‘wives’ for conscripted soldiers.